stashapp/Stash-Docs/docs/installation/synology.md

 1. Click on the `Create` button
 1. Give it a name (eg _stash_) and a Password (you will need it later)
 1. Click `Next` until you are on the "Join groups" screen
-1. Assign the user to the "administrators" group (this will be removed later but is required by synology to be able to use SSH (I know, it's stupid) and complete the installation properly)
+1. Assign the user to the "administrators" group (this will be removed later, but is required by Synology to be able to use SSH (I know, it's stupid) and complete the installation properly)
 1. Click `Next` until you are on the "Assign shared folders permissions" screen
 1. Assign the Read/Write permission to your porn folder (the write permission is needed to allow the deletion of clips from the stash app)
 1. Click `Next` until you are on the "Assign application permissions" screen